BRp99/valentine-proposal/README.md

 # Valentine Proposal

-Welcome to my valentine-proposal project!
+Welcome to my Valentine Proposal project!
 In this project I take advantage of the arrival of Valentine's Day to create a page where I can share this project with my friends and they send it to their valentines.

 ## Goal